 Basics of CSS Animation

-The Tuts+ website has an incredible amount of tutorials and detailed courses which delve into the most popular subjects related to digital design & development.
+Envato Tuts+ has an incredible amount of tutorials and detailed courses which delve into the most popular subjects related to digital design & development.
 One of their newer articles by Catalin Miron covers a beginner’s intro to CSS animation.

 This tutorial explains the specifics of keyframes and how to build your own unique animations from nothing more than HTML elements.
 It is no doubt a very detailed post, but the content is reliable and proves to be a great learning experience.